CCThompson82/tennis/Report.md

 Generally, larger buffers provide a more stable learning experience, due to the inability of the network to fixate on a particular state that continues to arrive due to an overfit action sequence.
 However, this did not appear to be the case during early experiments for this project.

+Finally, I would like to experiment with utilising a single critic network for both agent actor networks.
+By centralising the DDPG critic network, the experiences of both agents can be shared to ease training.
+Meanwhile, each agent is free to choose its own actions via independent actor networks.
+These changes may help improve the stability and speed at which the entire MADDPG model trains.